poletaevvlad/CubeLang/docs/statements.md

 # Conditions and loops

-There multiple operators supported by cubelang that control the way the program executes.
+There multiple operators supported by CubeLang that control the way the program executes.
 These operators include `if` statement, various types of loops and `orient` statement.

 ## Conditional statement